Danish gambling legislation provides the following definitions of games and their different categories.

 VII THE YEAR IN REVIEW

-In 2018, the DGA stepped up their efforts to enforce the regulations on marketing of bonus offers, and almost all operators were found to be non-compliant with the DGA's interpretation of the Danish regulations as it had been presented in the DGA guidelines.
+In 2018, the DGA stepped up its efforts to enforce the regulations on marketing of bonus offers, and almost all operators were found to be non-compliant with the DGA's interpretation of the Danish regulations as it had been presented in the DGA guidelines.